zzzprojects/learn-orm/tutorials/fsharp/arrays.md

 let array1 = [| 1; 2; 3; 4; 5 |]
 ```

-You can also put each element on a separate line and in this case, the semicolon separator is optional.
+You can also put each element on a separate line, and in this case, the semicolon separator is optional.

 ```csharp
 let array2 =